 The emphasis of this course will be firearms safety, proficiency in use of firearms and the proper handling and care of firearms.
 Information regarding the proper methods of using and when to use firearms will be covered in depth.
 Instruction in the proper sighting, trigger pull, and all other elements of safe and proper weapon use will be given.
 There will be extensive live fire training with the 9mm semi-automatic and 12-gauge shotgun.
 Course will include combat and stationary-type shooting techniques.
 TITLE 18 USC Sec.
 922 COMPLIANCE: Any student who has been convicted of a misdemeanor crime of domestic violence (or any crime which could be classified as a domestic violence violation but was not) and/or any student who is subject to a restraining order cannot participate in this class.
 Any student who acquires this particular status during firearms training will be terminated immediately from the firearms class.
-PREREQUISITES: COMPLETION OF LET SEMESTERS 1, 2, 3 or APPROVAL FROM THE LEAD LAW ENFORCEMENT TECHNOLOGY INSTRUCTOR.
+PREREQUISITE: VALID DRIVER'S LICENSE

-EMERGENCY VEHICLE OPERATION COURSE LET 255 CREDITS: 3
+EMERGENCY VEHICLE OPERATION COURSE LET 255

 This course is a study of legal aspects as they pertain to law enforcement driving.
 Instruction in emergency, non-emergency, and pursuit driving will be given.
 Students will demonstrate driving proficiency by successfully completing the required course driving maneuvers.
-PREREQUISITES: STUDENTS MUST HAVE SUCCESSFULLY COMPLETED THE THREE PREVIOUS SEMESTERS OF THE LET PROGRAM, OR RECEIVE LET INSTRUCTOR'S PERMISSION TO ATTEND.
-STUDENTS MUST HAVE A VALID DRIVER'S LICENSE.
+PREREQUISITE: VALID DRIVER'S LICENSE

-LIBR 100 INTRODUCTION TO LIBRARY SERVICES
+LIBR 100 INTRODUCTION TO LIBRARY SERVICES CREDITS: -3